William Kidd: Trial and execution

 Prior to returning to New York City, Kidd knew that he was wanted as a pirate and that several English men-of-war were searching for him.
-Realizing that Adventure Prize was a marked vessel, he cached it in the Caribbean Sea, sold off his remaining plundered goods through pirate and fence William Burke, and continued towards New York aboard a sloop.
+Realising that his ship the Adventure Prize was a marked vessel, he cached it in the Caribbean Sea, sold off his remaining plundered goods through pirate and fence William Burke, and continued towards New York aboard a sloop.
 He deposited some of his treasure on Gardiners Island, hoping to use his knowledge of its location as a bargaining tool.
 Kidd landed in Oyster Bay to avoid mutinous crew who had gathered in New York City.
 To avoid them, Kidd sailed 120 nmi around the eastern tip of Long Island, and doubled back 90 nmi along the Sound to Oyster Bay.
 He felt this was a safer passage than the highly trafficked Narrows between Staten Island and Brooklyn.

 New York Governor Bellomont, also an investor, was away in Boston, Massachusetts.
 Aware of the accusations against Kidd, Bellomont was afraid of being implicated in piracy himself and believed that presenting Kidd to England in chains was his best chance to survive.
 He lured Kidd into Boston with false promises of clemency, and ordered him arrested on 6 July 1699.
 Kidd was placed in Stone Prison, spending most of the time in solitary confinement.
 His wife, Sarah, was also arrested and imprisoned.
+They were separated and she never saw him again.

 The conditions of Kidd's imprisonment were extremely harsh, and were said to have driven him at least temporarily insane.
 By then, Bellomont had turned against Kidd and other pirates, writing that the inhabitants of Long Island were "a lawless and unruly people" protecting pirates who had "settled among them".

 The civil government had changed and the new Tory ministry hoped to use Kidd as a tool to discredit the Whigs who had backed him, but Kidd refused to name names, naively confident his patrons would reward his loyalty by interceding on his behalf.
 There is speculation that he could have been spared had he talked.
 Finding Kidd politically useless, the Tory leaders sent him to stand trial before the High Court of Admiralty in London, for the charges of piracy on high seas and the murder of William Moore.
-Whilst awaiting trial, Kidd was confined in the infamous Newgate Prison.
+Whilst awaiting trial, Kidd was confined in the infamous Newgate Prison, regarded even by the standards of the day as a disgusting hellhole, and was held there for almost two years before his trial even began.